 One night, totally frustrated, I was scrolling through Reddit when I saw a post: "Issues with cheese?
 Seems to stall my weight loss."

 I actually laughed.
 Cheese?
 No way.
-It was low-carb!.
+It's low-carb!.

 But as I kept reading, it started making sense.
 Dairy can trigger insulin responses, cause bloating, gas, and slow down weight loss.